jmcuneo/a3-persistence/README.md

   - Tip 6: Use headings to convey meaning and structure.
 I used h1 for the title of the page and h2 for the login form.
 I used headers for my forms to signify what the form is for.
   - Tip 7: Provide clear instructions.
 I used a placeholder for the username and password fields to signify what the user should input.
 I used an alert to signify that the login was incorrect.
   - Tip 8: Keep content clear and concise.
 I used a simple login form with only two fields and a submit button.
 And made simple instructions.
+  - Tip 9: Use mark-up to convey meaning through structure.
+I used a form tag to signify that the fields are for inputting data and use div and grid for page structure.
+  - Tip 10: Provide easily identifiable feedback.
+I used an alert to signify that the login was incorrect.
+  - Tip 11: Use headings and spacing to group related content.
+I used headers for my forms to signify what the form is for and separate spaces.
+  - Tip 12: Reflect the reading order in the code order.
+I used the order of the code to signify the order of the page.
+The title is first, then the login form, then the footer.
+Same with the main page having title, forms, and table.